 - None!
 Uses standard drivers included with supported operating systems.

 - Minimum settings: 3ms (single-player mode), 5ms (dual-player mode), 6ms (three-player mode)

 - USB Latency: adapters are USB Full Speed devices configured to be polled at 1ms intervals (the maximum frequency) by the host PC.
 The latency introduced by USB is therefore fixed at 1ms.

 - Controller poll interval: That is, how often the adapter reads the controller status.
-This parameter is configurable using the Adapter manager.
-The default for most adapters is 5ms, but it can be lowered down to 2ms or lower depending on the adapter model.
+This parameter is configurable using the adapter manager.
+The default is 5ms, but it can be lowered down to 2ms.

 ~If for any reason you are not happy with the part you can get a full refund within 30 days~